Universal Orlando vs. Disney World

 Complimentary transportation – which includes buses, water taxis, monorail, and Disney Skyliner – will bring you to and from the theme parks, resorts, and Disney Springs.

-Allow for a 10 to a 30-minute timeframe to reach your destination (or hop in an Uber or Lyft for quicker service).
+Allow 10 to 30-minutes to reach your destination (or hop in an Uber or Lyft for quicker service).

 *See our Disney Transportation Map for more information.